 - subsequent to the treatment session, the processing of incidents/material may continue, and other dreams, memories, feelings, etc., may emerge.

-1) EMDR is only superior to no treatment and/or has not been throughly tested.
+1) EMDR therapy is only superior to no treatment and/or has not been thoroughly tested.

 This is inaccurate.
-EMDR has been found superior in controlled studies to Veterans Administration (V.A.) standard care, biofeedback assisted relaxation, simple relaxation, active listening, and various forms of individual psychotherapy used at an HMO (e.g. exposure, cognitive, psychodynamic).
-It has also been compared to and found generally equal to forms of exposure therapy with and without forms of cognitive therapy.
-While exposure therapy used 1-2 hours of daily homework, EMDR has achieved equivalent results with none [view Efficacy].
+EMDR therapy has been supported by more than twenty randomized studies and has been found superior in controlled studies to Veterans Administration (V.A.) standard care, biofeedback assisted relaxation, simple relaxation, active listening, and various forms of individual psychotherapy used at an HMO (e.g. exposure, cognitive, psychodynamic).
+It has also been compared to and found generally equal to cognitive behavioral therapy.
+While exposure therapy used 1-2 hours of daily homework, EMDR has achieved equivalent results with none (View Efficacy)

 2) EMDR is only exposure therapy.

 This is inaccurate.
-EMDR has been found to be equivalent to exposure therapy in 5 studies.
-However, exposure therapy uses 1-2 hours of daily homework and EMDR uses none.
+EMDR therapy has been found to be more rapid or superior on some measures to exposure therapy in 7 of 12 randomized studies.
+Exposure therapy uses 1-2 hours of daily homework and EMDR uses none.
 In addition, the EMDR practices have little in common with exposure therapy.
 A process analysis of the two found significant differences (Rogers et al., 1999) and some researchers subsequent to another study stated: "In strict exposure therapy the use of many of ['a host of EMDR-essential treatment components'] is considered contrary to theory.
 Previous information also found that therapists and patients prefer this procedure over the more direct exposure procedure" (Boudewyns & Hyer, 1996, p.192) For additional references and details see Is EMDR an exposure therapy?

-3) There is no theory for EMDR effects or reasons for the eye movements.
+3) There is no reasons for the eye movements.